6 Years On – Fragments + Wet Feathers

 We drank Topo Chicos and got lollies from the pneumatic tube (magic!) at the bank – Dum Dum pops,

-, which is of course my favorite.
+in MYSTERY flavor, which is of course my favorite.
 We jammed out to this amazing tape of gospel hits,

 The Way Up the Hill – which is the perfect soundtrack for tootling around town in Blanca.
 We had quite